Gero—a Progressive Brand Needs a Flexible Identity

-GERO, a Russian healthcare start-up, developed a new technology that allows the early detection of age-related diseases using mathematical models.
-We developed a flexible corporate design to reflect the startup’s progressive positioning in the highly innovative and dynamic Quantified Self market.
-The generative logo we created for GERO uses motion data from a tracking bracelet to generate an abstract and ever-changing ‘tree of life’ in real time.
+Gero, a Russian healthcare startup, developed a new technology that uses mathematical models to detect age-related diseases at an early stage.
+Therefore, Gero needed a flexible corporate design that was particularly intended to reflect the progressive positioning in the highly innovative and dynamic market for quantified self back then.
+The generative logo uses movement data from a tracking wristband and generates a constantly changing abstract tree of life in real time.

-The three axes of the figurative logo refer to the ‘tree of life’ symbol, a widespread archetype in the mythologies of the world that symbolises the favourable living conditions that ensure a good life for all creatures.
-In constant motion, they reflect the activity of the GERO community at the overall brand level and the personal activity of each member in the application.
-Each axis corresponds in real time to one of three spatial axes (x, y, z).
-The colours are generated based on the general health status of the communities.
+The three axes of the figurative logo refer to the tree of life as part of the mythology of many peoples, symbolizing beneficial living conditions and enabling even the weaker to live well.
+These axes are in constant motion, reflecting not only the activity of the GERO community at the overall brand level, but also that of each individual member in the application.
+Each axis corresponds in real time to one of the three spatial axes (x, y, z), while the colors are derived from the overall health of the community.

-The logo for Gero has been selected “one of 50 masterpieces of logo design” by Steven Heller and Gail Anderson.
+The logo for Gero was selected “one of 50 masterpieces of logo design” by Steven Heller and Gail Anderson in 2019.